Harry Burleigh: Death and legacy

 Through the 1920s and 1930s, Burleigh continued to promote especially the spirituals through publications, lectures, and arrangements.
 His lifelong advocacy for the spiritual eclipsed his singing career, as well as his arrangements of art songs.
 He retired in 1946 because of ill health, and his son moved him from Long Island to a retirement home in Stamford, Connecticut, where he died, aged 82, from heart failure on September 12, 1949.
 More than 2,000 people attended his funeral at St. George's Church.
 Pallbearers included Hall Johnson, Noble Sissle, Eubie Blake, William C. Handy, and Cameron White.
 His remains were returned for burial in Erie, Pennsylvania.

 With the success of Roland Hayes, Marian Anderson, and Paul Robeson, among others, many of whom he had coached, Burleigh's seminal role in establishing African-American soloists on America's recital stages seemed eclipsed.
 His many popular art songs from the early twentieth century have often been out of print since the composer's death.
 Nevertheless, he remains one of America's most important composers from the early twentieth century.

 In 1917, Burleigh received the Spingarn Medal, which the National Association for the Advancement of Colored People (NAACP) awards annually for outstanding achievement by an African American.
 He also received honorary degrees from Howard University and Atlanta University.

+In 1928, the oldest HBCU in the US, Cheyney State Teachers College (now Cheyney University of Pennsylvania) built a men's dormitory, Harry T. Burleigh Hall.
+It has been renovated and now contains offices.

-Nobody Knows: Songs of Harry T. Burleigh, an album of his works by Karen Parks (co-produced by Parks and Grammy-winning producer David Macias), debuted at No. 2 on Billboard′s Traditional Classical Album Chart upon its 2008 release.
+Nobody Knows: Songs of Harry T. Burleigh, an album of his works by Karen Parks (co-produced by Parks and Grammy-winning producer David Macias), debuted at No. 2 on Billboards Traditional Classical Album Chart upon its 2008 release.

-Works he edited or transposed continue in the 1982 Hymnal of the Episcopal Church (United States), including No. 529 ("In Christ there is no East or West").
+Works he edited or transcribed continue in the 1982 Hymnal of the Episcopal Church (United States), including No. 529 ("In Christ there is no East or West").

 Other arrangements are included in the alternative hymnals, including Lift Every Voice and Sing.

 In 2019, a committee was formed by Michelle Deal Winfield, State Committeewoman, 74th Assembly District to petition Community Board Six Manhattan for a street co-naming: Harry T. Burleigh Place.
 The NYC Council Member Carlina Rivera submitted the application and it was approved.
 The ceremony was held at South East corner of East Sixteenth Street and Third Avenue in Manhattan on September 12, 2021.
-On October, 2021, U.S. Representative Carolyn B. Maloney entered the celebration of Henry Thacker "Harry" Burleigh into the Congressional Record Extension Remarks: Volume 167, Number 179.
+In October 2021, U.S. Representative Carolyn B. Maloney entered the celebration of Henry Thacker "Harry" Burleigh into the Congressional Record Extension Remarks: Volume 167, Number 179.